build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 > **Wait... what's the difference between `ip addr` and `ip route`?**

-There's some similar output between the `ip addr` and `ip route` commands. `ip addr` gives us view into the network interfaces available on a host.
-`ip route` shows us the routing table on that host.
+There's some similar output between the `ip addr` and `ip route` commands. `ip addr` gives us view into the network interfaces available on a machine.  `ip route` shows us the routing table on that machine.

 But it looks like there's routing information in our `ip addr` output?
 What is the difference between a network interface and a routing table?